Frequently Asked Questions

 How do I know my emissions will be offset?

-All Offsetters projects that receive funds from Harbour Air will be verified and monitored by a third party as generating emissions reductions that are real, permanent, and additional (i.e. they would not have taken place without its involvement).
+All Ostrom Climate projects that receive funds from Harbour Air are verified and monitored by third-party auditors to ensure emissions reductions are real, permanent, and additional (i.e., the emissions reductions would not have taken place without the funds from carbon offsets).
 This allows Harbour Air and its guests to be confident that their contribution results in tangible climate benefits.

-Have Offsetters’ projects been certified to a recognized standard to ensure quality?
+Have Ostrom Climate's projects been certified to a recognized standard to ensure quality?

-Yes, all of Offsetters’ projects (and therefore Harbour Air’s) are validated and verified to recognized standards.
-The specific standard for each project [BC Forest Carbon Offset Protocol (FCOP), Gold Standard, VCS & CCB (combined)] can be found within the details of each project in Harbour Air’s portfolio.
-Click here to view our portfolio.
+Yes, all of Ostrom Climate’s projects (and therefore Harbour Air’s) are third-party validated and verified to recognized standards.
+Harbour Air’s offset project portfolio includes Canadian and international high quality projects: The specific standard for each project [e.g., BC Forest Carbon Offset Protocol (FCOP) and Verra’s VCS & CCB (combined)] can be found within the details of each project in our portfolio.
+For moreinformation on the projects we support, click here.